-We’ve been lurking in forums, scouring comment sections, and generally digging around to uncover the most commonly reported Galaxy S7 problems.
-There’s no need to struggle in isolation when we have a host of suggested fixes that will help you to get your S7 back on track.
+Samsung’s latest flagship, the Galaxy S7, is every bit as beautiful as its predecessor, and it improves on the S6 in many ways.
+The Galaxy S7 is fast, powerful, and waterproof, but it’s not fault-free.
+We’ve been lurking in forums, scouring comment sections, and digging around to uncover some of the most common Galaxy S7 problems.
+There’s no need for you to struggle in isolation when we have a host of potential fixes that will help you to get your S7 back on track.

 - Start by going to Settings > Privacy and safety > Location and make sure that your Locating method is GPS, Wi-Fi, and mobile networks.
 If that’s still inaccurate, then test it on the GPS only setting.

 - If you notice an issue with a specific app, like Google Maps, then try wiping the cache.
 Go to Settings > Applications > Application manager, find the Maps app in the list, and tap Storage > Clear cache.

 - Try downloading and installing the free GPS Status & Toolbox app to see if helps.

 - If you’re still having issues, it could be a hardware fault.
 Contact Samsung, your carrier, or your retailer and ask about a repair.